helm/chart-testing/doc/ct_lint.md

 ### Options

 ```
       --all                         Process all charts except those explicitly excluded.
                                     Disables changed charts detection and version increment checking
       --chart-dirs strings          Directories containing Helm charts.
 May be specified multiple times
                                     or separate values with commas (default [charts])
       --chart-repos strings         Additional chart repos to add so dependencies can be resolved.
 May be
                                     specified multiple times or separate values with commas
       --chart-yaml-schema string    The schema for chart.yml validation.
 If not specified, 'chart_schema.yaml'
                                     is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                     that order.
       --charts strings              Specific charts to test.
 Disables changed charts detection and
                                     version increment checking.
 May be specified multiple times
                                     or separate values with commas
       --check-version-increment     Activates a check for chart version increments (default: true) (default true)
       --config string               Config file
       --debug                       Print CLI calls of external tools to stdout (Note: depending on helm-extra-args
                                     passed, this may reveal sensitive data)
       --excluded-charts strings     Charts that should be skipped.
 May be specified multiple times
                                     or separate values with commas
   -h, --help                        help for lint
       --lint-conf string            The config file for YAML linting.
 If not specified, 'lintconf.yaml'
                                     is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                     that order
       --remote string               The name of the Git remote used to identify changed charts (default "origin")
       --target-branch string        The name of the target branch used to identify changed charts (default "master")
       --validate-maintainers        Enabled validation of maintainer account names in chart.yml (default: true).
-                                   Works for GitHub, GitLab, and Bitbucket (default true)
+                                    Works for GitHub, GitLab, and Bitbucket (default: true)
+      --no-chart-schema-validation  Disable schema validation (default: false).
+      --no-yaml-lint                Disable lint validation (default: false).
 ```

 ### SEE ALSO